chloe63837/myrepo2/README.md

 This is a line from RStudio

-This is for my write up
-Hello
+This was done in GitHub